1. Home

 • Tipperary Studies collection: Gathered from a number of unconnected sources, this collection of transcriptions covers more than 100 graveyards across the county.

-• Wexford County Archive: Wexford Town Burial Registers for of the oldest municipal cemeteries: St Patrick's, St Micheal's, St Luke's and St John's, spanning 1881 to 1926.
+• Wexford County Archive: Wexford Town Burial Registers can be downloaded as pdfs, free, for the oldest municipal cemeteries: St Patrick's, St Micheal's, St Luke's and St John's, spanning 1881 to 1926.

 Other major Irish burial records and headstones collections